After 73 years working as a barber 89 year old Alexander Parkes, known as Eric to friends and family, has finally decided to call it a day.

 Reporter Robert Shortt chats to the man himself and proprietor of the Waldorf Barbers Liam Finnegan, before getting the cut throat pamper treatment himself.

-An RTÉ News report by Robert Shortt broadcast on 28 July 2001.
+An RTÉ News report broadcast on 28 July 2001.
+The reporter is Robert Shortt.

 Moustache Styles at the Waldorf Barbers (2001)